 Last weekend we camped at Great Basin National Park, and it was really fun.
-There are 4 campgrounds in the park, and each site is only $12 per night.
-The park itself is free.
-The only thing you need to pay for is access into the cave.
+There are 4 campgrounds in the park, and each site is very affordable.
+The campgrounds are shady and have picnic tables and water.
+There are flush toilets at all 5 of the campgrounds in this park.

 There are a lot of things to do at Great Basin.
-There is a Visitor’s Center in the small town of Baker nearby, and another Visitor’s Center in the park.
+There is a Visitor Center in the small town of Baker nearby for Great Basin National Park, and another Visitor Center for Lehman Caves.
 Of course we did the Junior Ranger Program, and the kids earned a Cave Cadet badge for being good spelunkers.
-We also did some animal watching, stargazing, and hiking.
-(For hiking information, check out Great Basin Kid Hikes.)
+We also participated in the Night Explorer program when we attended an ranger-led astronomy program.

-Great Basin is a dark sky park, and they have a great astronomy program.
-Our kids earned their Junior Night Ranger badges and really enjoyed the night sky.
+Great Basin National Park is a dark sky park, and they have a great astronomy program.
+Our kids earned their Junior Night Explorer badges and really enjoyed the night sky.
 The ranger in charge showed a video and did some activities for the kids.
 Then she broke out two large telescopes, through which we saw Saturn, Albireo (a double star), and the Ring Nebula (M57) in Lyra.The sky was amazing, and I took my binoculars and spent some time with the night sky.
 The Milky Way was beautiful and obvious in the dark sky.